One of the things that really strikes me about a lot of meditation retreats is how serious, joyless and unfocused they can be.

 Ultimately, everyone needs to be clear on their values so they know what meaningful change actually looks like and we can hold each other to account on it.
 If everyone had crystal clear values and had the capacity to show up and live their lives by them, we would live in an entirely different world.
 The change would be unimaginable.

 There is nothing more fulfilling than finding a place in the world to express your deepest held values.
 When we are driven by this motivation, rather than how much we earn or what people think about us, we learn what the word enough means.
 We stop striving for more and more attention, resources, power or money, because we are inherently doing the things that are meaningful for us.
 We can move from the deepest place within us and hopefully make a difference in the world in a way that we find satisfying.
-This is the most spiritual practice there is.

 This is an exercise for getting clear on your values as a teacher.
 But it could also be used for your wider life, or as a practitioner.